paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-038-joint-officer-management.md

 (3) In the case of an officer in a grade below brigadier general or rear admiral (lower half), a waiver under paragraph (2) may be granted only if—

-  (A) the officer has completed two full tours of duty in a joint duty assignment, as described in [section 664(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section664/f&num=0&edition=prelim), in such a manner as to demonstrate the officer’s mastery of knowledge, skills, and abilities on joint matters; and
+  (A) the officer has completed two full tours of duty in a joint duty assignment, as described in section 664(f) 1 of this title, in such a manner as to demonstrate the officer’s mastery of knowledge, skills, and abilities on joint matters; and

   (B) the Secretary of Defense determines that the types of joint duty experiences completed by the officer have been of sufficient breadth to prepare the officer adequately for service as a general or flag officer in a joint duty assignment position.